wyuinche/mitum-js-util/README.md

 ### Generate Create-Documents

-To generate an operation, you must prepare file-hash.
-Create-Document supports to create documents with setting signers who must sign them.
+To generate an operation, you must prepare `file-hash`. `Create-Document` supports to create documents with setting `signers` who must sign them.

 #### Usage